Trump to Mexico: Take care of 'bad hombres' or US might

 But nothing has created the level of bickering as the border wall, a centerpiece of his campaign.
 Mexico has consistently said it would not pay for the wall and opposes it.
 Before the phone call, Pena Nieto canceled a planned visit to the United States.

-The fresh fight with Mexico last week arose over trade as the White House proposed a 20 percent tax on imports from the key U.S. ally to finance the wall after Pena Nieto abruptly scrapped his Jan.
+The fresh fight with Mexico last week arose over trade as the White House talked of a 20 percent tax on imports from the key U.S. ally to finance the wall after Pena Nieto abruptly scrapped his Jan.
 31 trip to Washington.

 The U.S. and Mexico conduct some $1.6 billion a day in cross-border trade, and cooperate on everything from migration to anti-drug enforcement to major environmental issues.